Explore Milos in style onboard our yachts

 Sarakiniko

-We are very sensitive in being objective, in each island there are things we admire and others you need to be aware of.
+Although we always like to remain objective there are things in each island we admire and others we believe you need to be aware of.

 PROS